 However, you can use wide, flat rice noodles (also known as "hor fun" in Cantonese).

-Traditionally, Char kway teow is stir-fried with a copious amount of pork lard but in the interest of healthier cooking, my recipe will be much leaner.
+Traditionally, Char kway teow is stir-fried with a copious amount of pork lard, so it's not healthy at all.

 Char kway teow has a savoury, smoky taste with pops of slight sweetness from the Chinese lap cheong sausage.

 - wide/flat rice noodles: if you can find fresh rice noodles, that would be optimal, but you can make this dish with dried rice noodles.
 Be sure to soak the dried rice noodles for about 30 minutes prior to cooking.
 Rice noodles are readily available and much easier to use in making Char kway teow.
 You can find flat rice noodles at your local grocery store or Asian supermarket.